 A decision will normally be made within six weeks of receiving the request.

-Parents or carers will be contacted by a SEND keyworker following the decision to agree to assess.
+A SEND Keyworker will contact you following the decision to agree to assess.

 What if the request for an assessment is refused?